fidian/git-started/doc/git-started/README.md

  * There are several directories that exist in this project that are designed to start structuring your software in a good way, but these only help if you merge the commits.
  * A submodule lets you put these git hooks and code anywhere in your project you would like.
  * There is more setup involved with a submodule in order to let you customize the scripts.
- * Code review tools will audit the bare_repo commits as though they were your own when merging in the code.
+ * Code review tools will audit the git-started commits as though they were your own when merging in the code.

 How To Include In Your Project